RITGenCyber/portal/README.md

 # portal
-Management portal for employee's of Metropolis General to use to keep track of patients.
+Management portal for employees of Metropolis General to use to keep track of patients.